SRNA is working hard since 2012 to bring major traffic improvements to Four Points and Steiner Ranch – SUPPORT US – donate now.

 RM 620 is a prime area to apply adaptive signaling technology.
 For example, to ease backups at RM 620 intersections with both FM 2222 and Anderson Mill Rd.
 Traffic at these intersections can regularly back up long after peak congestion as well as on weekends.
 Adaptive signaling can ease or eliminate these backups.

-TxDOT’s on-going study envisions two major changes as part of this improvement.
+The RM620 corridor study delineates two major changes as part of this improvement:

 RM 620 Expansion

-The proposal for RM 620 from the Dam to US 183 is to add an additional lane in each direction along with creation of a boulevard and removal of the center “suicide lane”.
+The proposal for RM 620 from the Dam to US 183 is to add an additional lane in each direction along with creation of a boulevard and removal of the center “suicide lane” for safety.

 This proposal will provide important safety benefits by helping to avoid head on collisions and cross traffic accidents- which have been all too frequent along RM 620.
 It will also provide 50% more throughput capacity for the roadway.